 The Robbinsdale Crime Prevention Association became incorporated on January 13, 1987.
 The organization was formed to provide crime prevention education, a reward fund, and "buy" money.

-Members have been actively involved in National Night Out, Block Watches, Public Safety open houses, as well as providing programs and literature for elementary schools.
+Members have been actively involved in National Night Out, Block Watches, Public Safety open houses, as well as providing programs and literature for the community.
 Members played an important role in the success of the referendums required to build the new Public Safety Building.
 The statues in front of the Public Safety building are also a result of the RCPA's efforts.

 For additional information, you can download the Robbinsdale Crime Prevention Association brochure by clicking here.